-Upper North Saint Vrain Creek is the the only major canyon in the Front Range that hasnÂt had a highway or railroad blasted up it.
+Upper North Saint Vrain Creek is the the only major canyon in the Front Range that hasn't had a highway or railroad blasted up it.
 It is quite a long day with 10+ log portages and numerous Class V and V+ rapids.
 Not for the meek, it has been said that UNSV is a place to take your enemies, not your friends!

 Cascade #1(V) starts off about 50 yards below the put-in.
 It's not so much unrunnable as it is ugly, manky, and un-fun-able.
 I usually portage (river left past the no tresspassing signs) straight from my car to just below the last ugly drop.
 The run-out of Cascade #1 is actually a lot of fun.
-About Â½ mile downstream is Cascade #2, which is a pretty sweet boulder choked rapid.
-Below this the Murkwood Zone continues for about 3 more miles, the gradient gradually petering out.
+About a ½ mile downstream is Cascade #2, which is a pretty sweet boulder choked rapid.
+The Murkwood section continues on for about 3 more miles, the gradient gradually petering out.
 There is a lot of wood in here, and it moves around a lot at high water.
 Runs before and after the peak will have wood portages in different rapids.

-The second section is endless (4 or 5 miles) Class III in dramatic terrain, you will see huge ridges of rock coming down from the top of the canyon to river level.
-Your instincts tell you that there is going to be a huge rapid where the river and the ridge meet, but there isnÂt.
+This second section is a 4 or 5 miles Class III strech, through some very dramatic terrain, you will see huge ridges of rock coming down from the top of the canyon to river level.
+Your instincts tell you that there is going to be a huge rapid where the river and the ridge meet, but there isn't.

 After this the California Section proper is done, the difficulty mellows out to Class III/IV, but the beautiful bedrock rapids remain.
 There are a few more log portages in this section, and one or two Class V- drops mixed in, before you get to The Slot.
 This is pretty much the last drop of the run, there is a left and right slot, and you really want to get to the left slot.

 To get there: From Lyons head up Hwy 36 towards Estes Park.
 Look for small County Road 80 on the left and head up that until you get to the gate for the Buttonrock Preserve.
 Park at the far end of the lot away from the gate and leave a car that doesn't scream "paddler", this will help keep the rangers from looking for you.
 Head back down to Lyons and up Hwy 7 past the junction with Hwy 72.
 A few miles past Allenspark you will dip into the North Saint Vrain Valley, put-in at the bridge where Hwy 7 crosses the creek.
 Actually you should start your run by discretly portaging past the no-tresspassing signs on river left until you are below Cascade #1.